KhronosGroup/KTX-Software/BUILDING.md

 ### libassimp

-Binaries for iOS and Windows are provided in the KTX Git repo.
+Binaries for iOS, macOS and Windows are provided in the KTX Git repo.

 #### GNU/Linux